Doctoral Training and HDR

 There are two different cases:

-• either the doctoral student must pay a lump-sum fee to the CVEC before enrolling at the University of Montpellier
+• Either the doctoral student must pay a lump-sum CVEC fee before enrolling at the University of Montpellier

 • or the doctoral student is exempt.

-In both cases, a certificate will be issued; this must be presented at the time of administrative registration.
+In both cases, a certificate will be issued: this certificate must be presented at the time of administrative registration.

 Who is exempt?